Skip to content

 Responsible Disclosure

 Upon gaining our initial foothold, our focus shifted from exploitation to responsible disclosure.
-Our goal was not to cause harm, but to demonstrate the severity of the vulnerabilities and ensure the system was secured before it could be exploited by malicious actors.
+Our goal was not to cause harm, but to demonstrate the severity of the vulnerability and ensure the system was secured before a malicious actor could abuse it.

 Our initial contact with the relevant government body was made on October 28th, 2022, at 11:23 AM.
-We were pleased to receive a prompt and professional response on November 24th, 2022.
-The agency was cooperative and took our findings seriously, confirming that the vulnerabilities had been patched.
+We received a prompt and professional response on November 24th, 2022.
+The agency took the findings seriously and later confirmed that the issue had been patched.

 Conclusion: From Discovery to the BSides Cymru Stage